 This essentially means that I have to take the same walk twice, because there’s no way to properly wrangle all four of our little mongrels at once (yet).
-The dogs are loving this new endeavour, but my hips, knees, and ankles are wondering WTF I’m thinking.
+The dogs are loving this new endeavor, but my hips, knees, and ankles are all wondering WTF I’m thinking.

-Because creamy desserts and Spooky Mulder are what my dreams are made of.
+Because an Oreo whipped cream dessert and Spooky Mulder are what my dreams are made of.

 I’ll get to the housework after I’ve had a parfait (or six) and I’ve watched an episode (or twenty).
 The dishes and laundry aren’t going anywhere (sadly).